Dmoisoff/Dan-s-Broadway-Show-Checkout/README.md

 # Dan’s Broadway Show Checkout

 A demo front end that allows users to select a Broadway show, enter basic billing information, and checkout.
+Built for coding challenge over the weekend.

-Upon successful checkout, the user is alerted that the checkout has completed.
+Upon successful checkout, the user is alerted that the checkout has been completed.

 To simulate calls to a payment service and a backend, I have added two console logs.
-One logs the billing information, and the other logs platform-related information that would be sent to the backend.
+One logs the billing information and the other logs platform-related information that would be sent to the backend.

 ## Tech Stack

-**Client:** React, Typescript , TailwindCSS, React Hook Form, React Select
+**Client:** React, Typescript, TailwindCSS, React Hook Form, React Select
 ## Authors

 - [@dmoisoff](https://www.github.com/Dmoisoff)